Microsoft SwiftKey

 Microsoft SwiftKey is a virtual keyboard app originally developed by TouchType for Android and iOS devices.
-It was first released for Android in July 2010, followed by an iOS release in September 2014 after Apple's implementation of third-party keyboard support.
+It was first released for Android in July 2010, followed by an iOS release in September 2014 after Apple implemented third-party keyboard support.

 History

 The company behind SwiftKey was founded in 2008 by Jon Reynolds, Ben Medlock and Chris Hill-Scott.
 Today, their head office is located at the Microsoft offices in Paddington, London, and their other offices are located in San Francisco, California and Seoul.